The Trust will receive £0.5M of National Lottery funding from Sport England’s Active Ageing fund to help older adults stay active.

 The ‘Extra Time’ project will harness the power of football clubs in the local communities to create Extra Time Hubs.

-Research shows inactivity among over 55’s is responsible for as many deaths as smoking.
+Research shows inactivity among older adults (the over 55’s) is responsible for as many deaths as smoking.
 36% of over 55’s are inactive compared to 26% of the population as a whole.
 Research also shows those who do the least exercise stand to benefit the most.

-Starting in 2018 twelve EFL clubs will run ‘Extra Time Hubs’ .
-The hubs will be a regular gathering of older people who come together to socialize and to prove that you’re never too old learn to do the things you’ve always wanted to do.
+Starting in 2018, twelve EFL clubs will run ‘Extra Time Hubs’ .
+The hubs will be a regular gathering place for older people to come together to socialize and to prove that you’re never too old learn to do the things you’ve always wanted to do.

 Mike Diaper, Executive Director at Sport England said: “People are living longer but not necessarily in the best of health.
 We’re excited to be supporting these 20 partners with National Lottery funding to help get older adults get active.
 We’ll be sharing learnings so successful approaches can be scaled-up or replicated across the country so we can help more adults lead happier and healthier lives.”